Knowing the flight attendant job requirements is essential to have a career as a flight attendant.

 Each airline will have its height requirements.
 For example, some flight attendants are under five feet tall, and some are over six feet tall.

-The minimum height for some airlines is 4’11”, while there are no maximum height requirements for most airlines.
+The minimum height for some airlines is 4’11”, while most airlines have no maximum height requirements.

 Flight Attendant Educational Requirements

 The first thing you’ll need to do to get a job as a flight attendant is a high school diploma.

 A GED works just as well, and not all airlines require their flight attendants to have a college degree.
 While some college is preferred, not all flight attendants have a college degree.

 Flight Attendant Citizenship Requirements

 – Must have a valid U.S. passport or a Foreign Passport with applicable Visas.

 – The ability to travel unrestricted to all states and countries serviced by the airline.